RicT1969/leaflet-challenge/README.md

     <li>Add the "Earthquakes" layer to the map.</li>
     <li>Add the legend to the map.</li></ul></ul>
   <li>Call the createFeatures() function to initiate the process of fetching data and adding it to the map.</li></ul>
-  <p>The code would be improved by making the colour scale dynamic based on the range of depth contained in the data - given time this was not pursued, although Chroma.js library (https://gka.github.io/chroma.js/) and an alternative using d3 - https://github.com/d3/d3-scale-chromatic, provide good sources.
+  <p>The code would be improved by making the colour scale dynamic based on the range of depth contained in the data - given time this was not pursued, although Chroma.js library (https://gka.github.io/chroma.js/) and an alternative using d3 - https://github.com/d3/d3-scale-chromatic, provide good sources.</p>
+  <p>The legend shows that the depth ranges are not equal.
+This is because the range of depths goes form 0 to > 700m, wiht only a few earthquakes being deeper than 500m.
+If the scale chosen had equalk ranges, then there would have been many categories, or else the colour differentiation would have had limited use.
+A colour gradient would have provided more suitable ranges (at risk of colour differences being too subtle to be discernable.
+Most earthquakes in the data set are shallow, hence greater differentiation at the lower depths, and larger ranges at the higher end.
   <p>In order to avoid CORS policy violation a local server was run using the live server provided by Visual Studio (http://127.0.0.1:5500/), and the Python server (localhost 8000)</p>

 <h2>Sources</h2><ul>